sagyzdop/blog/_posts/2025-01-18-Analysis-of-Algorithms-Asymptotic-Notations.md

 \text{runtime} \approx f(n)
 $$

-Now let's step back a bit and figure out what does these notations really represent.
-Keep in mind that as it has been said, these are only mathematical tools for describing the **growth rate** of a function.
+Now let's step back a bit and figure out what do these notations really represent.
+Keep in mind that these are only mathematical tools for describing the **growth rate** of a function.
 We just represent the runtime/time complexity as a function and use these tools to get an idea about the algorithms' efficiency.

 ___